French Onion Chicken Meatballs

 • Egg – this helps hold the meatballs together.

-• Fresh thyme – the main herb flavor found in this recipe and traditional French onion soup.
+• Fresh thyme – the prominent herb flavor found in this recipe and traditional French onion soup.

 • Chicken stock – part of your broth and full of flavor that matches your meatball protein.

-• Yellow onion – when cooked down become sweet and delicious!
+• Yellow onion – when cooked down, becomes sweet and delicious!

 What’s French onion soup?

-French onion soup is a delicious soup made from onions, stock, fresh herbs, and topped with melty cheese and crusty bread.
+French onion soup is a delicious soup made from onions, stock, and fresh herbs and topped with melty cheese and crusty bread.

 It’s super comforting and can be found in most cafes and restaurants.